diodesign/diosix/docs/building.md

 cargo build --release --target <target>
 ```

-This not only compiles the hypervisor, it also links with the boot capsule kernel, which should contain an initial filesystem, to form the single executable `target/<target>/release/hypervisor`.
+This not only compiles the hypervisor, it also links the boot capsule kernel, which should contain an initial filesystem, to form the single executable `target/<target>/release/hypervisor`.
 If a boot capsule kernel cannot be found, an error will be raised.
 If no `<target>` is supplied on the `cargo` command line, the default, `riscv64gc-unknown-none-elf`, is used.
-Essentially, this command generates a build of the hypervisor that can bring up systems, physical or emulated, that feature the chosen supported CPU architecture.
+Essentially, this command generates a build of the hypervisor that can bring up systems, physical or emulated, that use the chosen supported CPU architecture.

 Below is a list of supported targets, known as target triples in Rust jargon, and a brief description of the CPU architectures they support: